Crafting a whitepaper for your B2B PR campaign: everything you need to know

 Though a well-crafted white paper requires more in-depth research and analysis than a blog post or press release, its potential to transform an organisation’s market positioning and reputation can pay dividends.

-The purpose of a white paper is to educate readers and present the business as a credible and authoritative industry expert, while alluding to its viewpoints and product solutions without being overly promotional.
+The purpose is to educate readers and present the business as a credible and authoritative industry expert, while alluding to its viewpoints and product solutions without being overly promotional.

 Most white papers are heavily research-backed documents, chock-full of unique insights, statistics and expert commentary.
 While length varies depending on the complexity of the topic, they will typically range from 3,000 to 6,000 words - providing a rich bank of evergreen content to support a business’ marketing strategy.